vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 input from government at local and state levels.
 Perhaps a pre-determined allotment would be decided at individual, state, and federal levels.
 For example, the law changing our system to commonwealth money can stipulate that 30 percent of new money go to individuals, 40 percent to states, and 30 percent to the federal operating budget.
-Or, what propor- tion do you think would serve us best, and why?
+Or, what proportion do you think would serve us best, and why?

 In the old system, banks were deciding who should get new and existing money, because it had to be recreated constantly as loans were repaid